 The Ultimate Winter Road Trip Around Rocky Mountain National Park

-Beautiful winter day near Flattop Mountain in Rocky Mountain National Park, near Estes Park, CO.
+Winter day near Flattop Mountain in Rocky Mountain National Park, near Estes Park, CO.
 Photo Credit: blilienfeld (iStock)

 Colorado is so big and beautiful, if you have a spare weekend, it’s best to pick just one place to explore.
 While you could spend weeks exploring this incredible landscape, we’ve rounded up some of the best winter activities for a two day winter road trip around Rocky Mountain National Park.